IgniteUI/igniteui-docfx/en/components/grids_templates/cell_selection.md

 ---
 }

-### @@igComponent Мulti-cell Selection
+### @@igComponent Selection
-The Multi-cell selection feature enables rich data select capabilities in the Material UI based @@igComponent.
-Variety of multi-cell events and single select actions are available thanks to the powerful API and easy to use methods.
+The selection feature enables rich data select capabilities in the Material UI based @@igComponent.
+Variety of events and single select actions are available thanks to the powerful API and easy to use methods.
 The @@igComponent now supports three modes for cell selection, and you can easily switch between them by changing [`cellSelection`]({environment:angularApiUrl}/classes/igxgridcomponent.html#cellselection) property.
 You can disable cell selection, you can *select only one cell within the grid* or to *select multiple cells in the grid*, which is provided as default option.
 But let's dive deeper in each of these options.

 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:700px">